 - i) Four hundred fifty (450) hours worked for full-time employees. - ii) Four hundred fifty (450) hours worked or six (6) calendar months, whichever occurs first, for regular part-time employees. - iii) Four hundred fifty (450) hours worked or eight (8) calendar months, whichever comes first, for casual part-time employees. - iv) With the written consent of the Home, the probationary employee and the Bargaining Unit President of the Union or designate, such probationary period may be extended.
 Where the Home requests an extension of the probationary period, it will provide notice to the Union at least seven (7) calendar days prior to the expected date of expiration of the initial probationary period.
-It is understood and agreed that any extension to the probationary period will not exceed an additional sixty (60) tours (450 hours) worked and, where requested, the Home will advise the employee and the Union of the basis of such extension with recommendations for the employee's professional development. - v) The parties recognize that ongoing feedback about the employee's progress is important to the probationary employee. - 9.02 A copy of the seniority list will be posted by January 31 and July 31 of each calendar year.
-Two copies of such list will be forwarded to the Bargaining Unit President.
+It is understood and agreed that any extension to the probationary period will not exceed an additional sixty (60) tours (450 hours) worked and, where requested, the Home will advise the employee and the Union of the basis of such extension with recommendations for the employee's professional development. - v) The parties recognize that ongoing feedback about the employee's progress is important to the probationary employee. - 9.02 Separate seniority lists of employees, covered by this Agreement, showing seniority, shall be posted by the Employer twice annually, on January 31st and July 31st.
+Two (2) copies of such list will be forwarded to the Employee Representative of the Local.
 The roster shall be open for correction for a period of twenty-eight (28) calendar days from the date of initial posting.
-At the expiration of this time, the seniority list as corrected shall be considered to be accurate.
-Seniority for part time employees shall be expressed in the number of hours paid since the date of last hire. - 9.03 Seniority shall be retained and accumulated when an employee is absent from work under the following conditions. - (a) When on approved leave of absence with pay. - (b) When on an approved leave of absence without pay, not exceeding thirty (30) consecutive calendar days. - (c) Generally, when absent due to disability including WSIB benefits, LTD benefits including the period of the disability program covered by Employment Insurance or absence due to illness or injury.
-For part-time employees, accumulation will be based on the employee's normal weekly hours paid over the preceding qualifying twenty-six
+At the expiration of this time, the seniority list, as corrected, shall be considered to be accurate. - 9.03 Seniority shall be retained and accumulated when an employee is absent from work under the following conditions. - (a) When on approved leave of absence with pay. - (b) When on an approved leave of absence without pay, not exceeding thirty (30) consecutive calendar days. - (c) Generally, when absent due to disability including WSIB benefits, LTD benefits including the period of the disability program covered by Employment Insurance or absence due to illness or injury.
+For part-time employees, accumulation will be based on the employee's normal weekly hours paid over the preceding qualifying twenty-six (26) weeks.

-(26) weeks.
 A qualifying week is a week where the employee is not absent due to injury or illness that exceeds thirty (30) consecutive calendar days, WSIB, vacation, pregnancy-parental leave, family medical leave or emergency leave.